MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug background process.md

 # Debug background process

-The local debug workflow involves the `.vscode/launch.json` and `.vscode/tasks.json` files to configure the debugger in Visual Studio Code as follows:
+The local debug workflow involves the `.vscode/launch.json` and `.vscode/tasks.json` files to configure the debugger in Visual Studio Code, then Visual Studio Code launches the debuggers, and  Microsoft Edge or Chrome debugger launches a new browser instance as follows:

 1. The `launch.json` file configures the debugger in Visual Studio Code.
 Visual Studio Code runs the compound configurations `preLaunchTask`, `Pre Debug Check`, and `Start All`, which is defined in `.vscode/tasks.json` file.